MonicaSteffi/OMM12/README.md

 We created this reposiroty to provide proper annotations in order to maintain uniformity among OMM12 researchers.
 We tried different annotation tools like dbCan2, KOFAMSCAN, OperonMapper and eggNOG tools and combined them to give an overview.

+In 2020, Marbouty et al (https://doi.org/10.1128/MRA.01396-20) used a combination of long-read sequencing, Illumina sequencing, and manual curation to generate high-quality genome assemblies for each of the 12 bacterial strains.
+The same genome and proetin sequences were used to generate the following annotations.
+Description and accession numbers of the OMM12 genomes can be found in the **Marbouty_accession.txt** file.

 ## Genome and Protein sequences of OMM12 communities

 Genomic and protein sequences for all single organism genome assemblies which are used for annotation are retreived from NCBI's Assembly resource (www.ncbi.nlm.nih.gov/assembly/).